Taliban take 10th Afghan provincial capital, squeezing Kabul | Law-Order

 It also raised fears that the Taliban would turn back the clock on the country and reimpose a brutal regime.
 Already there are reports of repressive restrictions on women and revenge killings.

-Afghan security forces and the government have not responded to repeated requests for comment over the days of fighting.
+Afghan security forces and the government have not responded to repeated questions from journalists over the days of fighting, instead issuing video communiques that downplay the Taliban advance.

 On Thursday, the militants raised their white flags imprinted with an Islamic proclamation of faith over the city of Ghazni, just 130 km (80 miles) southwest of Kabul.
 Mohammad Arif Rahmani, a lawmaker from Ghazni, said the city had fallen to the insurgents.
 Ghazni provincial council member Amanullah Kamrani also told The Associated Press that but added that the two bases outside of the city remain held by government forces.